Reducing herbivore damage in woodland

 One hour before sunrise to one hour after sunset.

+For daytime trespass, it is now reasonably well established that a poacher can no longer seek the protection of the public highway, footpath or other right of way as a means to poach either there or on adjacent land.
 The principle that the highway or road should be treated as land in the occupation of the owner or occupier of adjacent land has been maintained over many years and has been extended to include types of constructive entries on land.

+The situation in respect of trespass changes where a constructive entry is made by anyone firing a gun into another’s land while actually standing on land he owns or has authority to be on, other than the public highway.
+The act would still be a trespass although no physical entry onto the land is made.
 But if the act of shooting at game takes place in the daytime and the shot game lands on land where the shooter does not have permission, he would only be liable for trespass if he physically enters the land to pick up the shot game, so a poaching offence is not committed.
-If such an act is committed at night, it is an offence of unlawfully taking or destroying game or rabbits on any land even though the land is not entered.
+If such an act is committed at night, it is an offence of unlawfully taking or destroying game or rabbits on any land, even though the land is not entered.

 The Game Laws provide for an authorised person to require a person found committing an offence to give their full name and address, and quit the land forthwith.
-He can only be arrested if the details given are false or vague, if he fails to quit the land or wilfully continues on the land, or if he returns to the land.
+He can only be arrested if the details given are false or vague, if he fails to quit the land or willfully continues on the land, or if he returns to the land.

 Authorised person means the occupier or person with the right to kill game (persons authorised by them), gamekeepers or servants.

 Police powers in England & Wales stem from the Police and Criminal Evidence Act 1984 (PACE) as amended by the Serious Organised Crime and Police Act 2005 (SOCPA), in Scotland from the Criminal Procedure (Scotland) Act 1995 and in Northern Ireland from the Police and Criminal Evidence (Northern Ireland) Order 1989 as amended.
-In Scotland, there is no power of arrest for authorised persons.

 This is covered by Section 1 of the Night Poaching Act 1828 and the Night Poaching Act 1844 (England & Wales).

-Section 1 (a) – It is an offence unlawfully without permission from the landowner to take or destroy any game or rabbits on any land, open or enclosed (includes public roads, paths and verges), at night.
+Section 1 (a) – It is an offence unlawfully without permission from the landowner or occupier to take or destroy any game or rabbits on any land, open or enclosed (includes public roads, paths and verges), at night.
 An offence is only committed if game or rabbits are actually taken or destroyed.

 Section 1 (b) – It is an offence to unlawfully enter or be on any land, with any gun, net, engine (e.g. snare) or other instrument (e.g. lamp, slip lead) for the purpose of taking game (rabbits not included – see Section 1 (a)).
 To prove the offence there must be evidence of the intention to take game.
 This may be by admission or, for instance, by witnessing a dog being released on a hare or seeing a gamebird being shot.